-Based on the hazard characteristics of DMF and the estimated exposures, the risk characterisation leads to RCRs > 1 for some applications (see Annex - Information on hazard and risk section B.9 and B.10).
+Based on the hazard characteristics of DMF and the estimated exposures, the risk characterisation leads to RCRs > 1 for some applications (see Annex B: Information on hazard, emission/exposure and risk B.9 and B.10).

 The potential adverse human health effects of DMF are mainly based on results from animal studies.
-A qualitative description of these potential effects is given, followed by a description of attempts to quantify the effects (fully reported in the Annex - Impact Assessment).
-The effectiveness of the restriction is descriptively estimated in terms of the risk reduction capacity of the RMO, by assessing the decrease in risk (in terms of lowered RCRs) because of reduced exposure to DMF.
-A rough estimation is given of the size of the worker population exposed to DMF, for which a risk reduction is achieved by the various RMOs in this restriction proposal.
+A qualitative description of these potential effects is given, followed by a description of attempts to quantify the effects (fully reported in the Annex E: Impact Assessment).
 The analysis is performed taking the EEA as a geographical scope.
 As such, potential changes in human health effects outside the EEA are not addressed.